pyscaffold/pyscaffold/docs/install.rst

 Additional Requirements
 =======================

-If you run commands like ``python setup.py test`` and ``python setup.py docs`` within your project, some additional requirements like py.test will be installed automatically as *egg*-files inside the ``.eggs`` folder.
-This is quite comfortable but can be confusing because these packages won't be available to other packages inside your virtual environment.
-In order to avoid this just install following packages inside your virtual environment before you run ``setup.py`` commands like *doc* and *test*:
+If you run commands like ``py.test`` and ``make -C docs`` within your project, some additional requirements like py.test and Sphinx may be required.
+It might be the case you are already have them installed but this can be confusing because these packages won't be available to other packages inside your virtual environment.
+In order to avoid this just install following packages inside your virtual environment:

 * `Sphinx <http://sphinx-doc.org/>`_
 * `py.test <http://pytest.org/>`_
 * `pytest-cov <https://pypi.python.org/pypi/pytest-cov>`_

+Alternatively, you can setup build automation with **tox**.
+An easy way to do that is to generate your project passing the ``--tox`` option.
+The commands ``tox`` and ``tox -e doc`` should be able to run your tests or build your docs out of the box.

 .. _setuptools: https://pypi.python.org/pypi/setuptools/
 .. _Git: https://git-scm.com/